The vision of the Alliance is for a thriving Outback Australia, for the people and the land.

 It is vital that anyone interested in the Outback makes the necessary shift in thinking required to begin to understand it from the perspective of the people who live there.
 For them, the Outback is not a far-off or isolated place, but the centre of culture and stories for many families and groups.
 It is a complex place of multiple connections, networks, layers of history and locations with deep cultural meaning.
 Recognition of these connections, their centrality to families and their role in the practise of customs, culture and management is central to the work of the Outback Alliance.

-The Alliance currently has six key thematic areas of focus which are of equal importance and in need of equal attention.
+The Alliance currently has four key thematic areas of focus which are of equal importance and in need of equal attention.

 Just as natural wet and dry cycles are tough in the Outback, with small effects multiplied by vast landscapes, so too are economic and social cycles tough on Outback communities.
 Decision makers tend to see Outback problems through the lens of specific areas of need, such as health, economy, or environment.
 But in the Outback, everything is connected.